-PHS53 16 Plas sma Physic es L-3, 1 -1, P-0 4 Ci redits Pre-requi site: Cours e on Electr odynamics Course O M.Sc. stu bjectives: dents to the The aim a e basics of t and objecti the challeng ve of the or ging researc course on 1 ch field Pla Plasma Ph sma physic ysics is to s. expose the Course O utcomes: At the end o of the cours e, the stude ent will be a ible to illing C01 Understand the origin of plasma, conditions of plasma formation and properties of plasma.
+PHS53 16 Plasma Physics L-3, T-1, P-0 4

+Pre-requi site: Cours e on Electr odynamics

+Course O M.Sc. stu bjectives: dents to the The aim a e basics of t and objecti the challeng ve of the or ging researc course on 1 ch field Pla Plasma Ph sma physic ysics is to s. expose the

+Course O utcomes: At the end o of the cours e, the stude ent will be a ible to illing

+C01 Understand the origin of plasma, conditions of plasma formation and properties of plasma.

 CO2 Dis stat Distinguish between the single particle approach, fluid approach and kinetic statistical approach to describe different plasma phenomena.

+C03 Classify propagation of electrostatic and electromagnetic waves in magnetized plasmas

+C04 cribe the b bility for bo iffusion and

+C05

-C03 Classify propagation of electrostatic and electromagnetic waves in magnetized and non-magnetized plasmas C04 cribe the b bility for bo iffusion and C05 the a state of oility of this 1 Mapp ing of cour rse outcom es with the e program specific ou tcomes 1111 PSO1 PSO2 PSO3 PSO4 PSO5 PSO6 PSO7 PSO8 C01 3 - 2 2 3 3 1 - CO2 3 3 3 3 3 3 1 - a set of the set of th
+1 Mapp ing of cour rse outcom es with the e program specific ou tcomes

+1111 PSO1 PSO3 PSO4 PSO5 PSO6 PSO7 PSO8

+C01 3 - 2 2 3 3 1 -

+CO2 3 3 3 3 3 3 1 -

+a set of the set of th